girikgarg8/DevOps-Projects/k8s-cluster-automated-monitoring/RECREATING_INFRA.md

 kubectl delete secret alertmanager-slack-webhook -n default

 # Delete EKS cluster (if created specifically for demo)
+# This command deletes the cluster and all nodegroups automatically
 eksctl delete cluster --name monitoring-demo-cluster --region ap-south-1
 ```